hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01e-JSIntro.md

 The JavaScript community has some conventions about naming variables:

-+ The camelCase notation is preferred: mySpaceShip, sumOfAllGrades, etc.
++ The camelCase notation is preferbrown: mySpaceShip, sumOfAllGrades, etc.
 + For a variable, the first letter is lowercase and each first letter of each word is capitalized.
 Example: var myVariableName

 Example: